RogerShen98/CPU-Scheduling-Simulator/README.md

 NOTE: the program asks the user which algorithm to choose for the scheduling.
 Choose between 1 and 4.

 If 4 is chosen, the user needs to input a time quantum for the Round Robin algorithm.

+input.txt file must be in the same folder as the program.
+The info has to be in a matrix form.